 Figure 1.
 Microsoft's mouse-cursor speed-change settings [15].

-Hence, preliminary experiments showed that at high magnification, the instructional accuracy of head bobbing was lower than that of other comparable methods.
-Additionally, the required instructions were shown to be longer.
-Therefore, an increase/decrease factor (IDF) that gradually changes the depth of the head bobbing task based on the head velocity was introduced.
+The preliminary experiments demonstrated that at high magnification, the instructional accuracy of head bobbing was lower than that of other comparable methods.
+Additionally, the required instructions were shown to be longer, and an increase/decrease factor (IDF) that gradually changes the depth of the head-bobbing task based on head velocity was therefore introduced.
 The IDF allows precise instructions while maintaining a high magnification.
 In this study, the IDF was constructed using the mouse-cursor change factor shown in Figure 1, set by Microsoft Windows [15].

 Evaluation test with a fully immersive head-mounted display

 This section examines the usefulness of the IDF and 3D head pointer as a whole.
-This study was conducted considering the previously developed robot arm proposed by Nakabayashi et al. [14] and Amano et al. [16], as shown in Figure 2.
-The arm has a reach of up to 1 m, and its jamming hand, shown in Figure 3, can be used as an end-effector to grasp an object with an error of up to 3 cm [16].
+This study was conducted based on the previously developed robotic arm proposed by Nakabayashi et al. [14] and Amano et al. [16], as shown in Figure 2.
+The arm has a reach of up to 1 m, and its jamming hand, shown in Figure 3, can be used as an end effector to grasp an object, with an error of up to 3 cm [16].